UTF-8 Barcode Unicode Character Encoding

-UTF-8 is a variable length method of encoding Unicode characters such as Chinese, Japanese, Russian or Thai characters for example.
+UTF-8 is a variable length method of encoding Unicode characters such as Chinese, Japanese, Kanji, Arabic, Russian or Thai characters for example.
 Any character in the Unicode standard can be encoded in UTF-8.
-To properly encode Unicode characters above U+007F in 2D barcodes such as PDF417, Data Matrix and QR Code, the data must first be converted to a string of bytes in little-endian mode without the byte order mark (BOM).
+The first 128 characters (US-ASCII) use only one byte and do not require conversion.
+To properly encode characters above U+007F two or more bytes are necessary.
+To encode these characters in 2D barcodes such as PDF417, Data Matrix and QR Code, the data must first be converted to a string of bytes in little-endian mode without the byte order mark (BOM).
 In addition, the decoder must be able to properly decode the data.
 This conversion should take place before encoding the bytes into the barcode.
 If it is possible to encode ASCII characters instead of UTF-8 it is recommended.

-IDAutomation offers a built-in UTF-8 conversion to byte method for encoding of Unicode characters above U+007F in 2D barcodes such as PDF417, Data Matrix and QR Code.
+IDAutomation offers a built-in UTF-8 conversion to byte method for the encoding of Unicode characters above U+007F in 2D barcodes such as PDF417, Data Matrix, and QR Code.
 Any UTF-8 character in the Unicode range (0-65535) can be encoded using this method.
-This method is available for PDF417, Data Matrix and QR Code in any of the following software:

 Reading and Decoding UTF-8 in 2D Barcodes

-Most keyboard wedge and USB scanners cannot properly decode barcodes that include UTF-8 or Unicode.
+Most USB barcode scanners cannot properly decode barcodes that include UTF-8 or Unicode.
 The following barcode decoder apps have been tested and are known to properly decode UTF-8:

 - IDAutomation Barcode Decoder Verifier App & SDK (iOS | Android)